brianguenter/FastDifferentiation.jl/README.md

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
 However if the runtime value of x happens to be NaN or Inf the **FSD** expressions x*0 and x+0 will identically return 0, because they will have been rewritten to 0 by the simplification rules.
 The expected IEEE result in these cases would be NaN.

+The FSDBenchmark subdirectory has several benchmark functions you can use to compare the performance of [Symbolics.jl](https://symbolics.juliasymbolics.org/dev/) to FastSymbolicDifferentiation.jl on your computer.
+There are three types of benchmars:Symbolic,MakeFunction, and Exe.

+The Symbolic benchmark compares the time required to compute just the symbolic form of the derivative.
+The Symbolic benchmark can be run with simplification turned on or off for Symbolics.jl.
+If simplification is on then computation time can be extremely long but the resulting expression might be simpler and faster to execute.

+The MakeFunction benchmark generates a Julia Expr but does not compile it.
+This separates the time required to create the function from the time LLVM takes to compile it.
+As symbolic expressions become large LLVM compile time and memory usage both increase dramatically.
+For both of the example benchmarks shown below LLVM ran out of memory at relative small problem sizes.

+The Exe function measures just the time required to execute the compiled function using an in-place matrix.

 <img src="FSDBenchmark\Data\figure_chebyshev_Exe.svg">

 [^1]: O(m²+n²)|E| for FSD versus O(mn)|E^2| for D* where n is the domain dimension of the ℝⁿ->ℝᵐ function being differentiated, m is the codomain dimension, and |E| is the number of edges in the expression graph.
 Except for trivial graphs m,n are both typically much smaller than |E|.